llingg/docs-opmanual_developer/book/opmanual_developer/30_benchmarking/05_opmanual.md

     * Software information of all the containers like: container name, image name and tag, the base image of the container, the architecture of the container, the branch etc. as well as the constants that were  set within the Duckiebot for example the gain, the trim factor etc.
     These things do not change within the same Benchmark, this means for all the tests you are running with the specific software version all this information remains the same.
 Therefore, this data is called `static`
-    * Engineering data analysis like the update frequency of the different nodes, the number of segments detected over time, the latency up to and including the `detector_node`, as well as the CPU usage, the Memory usage and the NThreads used by each container.
+    * Engineering data analysis like the update frequency of the different nodes, the number of segments detected over time, the latency up to and including the `detector_node`, as well as the total overall performance information (CPU usage, the Memory usage and the NThreads).
+Moreover it includes total performance information of each node of container dt-core.
 This data changes (at least slightly) between two different tests of the same Benchmark which is why the mean of this data of all the tests ran for one Benchmark is calculated later.
+    * Number of experiments ran
+    * Runtimes of different experiments
+    * Info about if enough data collected
+    * Analysis of all data from Notebook 95 (Mean, Median, Std, CV etc.)
+    * Information about the trajectories

   * Then you are finally ready to compare your Benchmark with another one of the same type.
 For this please run the notebook ´ 96-compare_2_benchmarks´.
 This notebook will guide you through the analysis and show you the comparison of the two Benchmarks you are comparing.
 In there you find a nice summary of all the measured results, the metric used and the final results.
+  Please hava look at the notebook 96 [example](https://github.com/llingg/behaviour-benchmarking/blob/v1/notebooks/96-compare_2_benchmarks-Example.ipynb) for further details about what the final report includes.